jdersch/PERQemu/PERQemu/Readme.txt

 1. Console sometimes loses track of the current input line.

-Symptoms:  This seems most prevalent on Windows 10, where the console output will wrap around to the top of the window and overwrite previous output, rather than scrolling, making it difficult to see the input prompt.
+Symptoms:  Sometimes the console output will wrap around to the top of the window and overwrite previous output, rather than scrolling, making it difficult to see the input prompt.
+This seems most prevalent on Windows 10.

 Workaround:  On Windows, enable "legacy mode" in the console Properties.
 This seems to fix most of the glitches.
 Mac and Linux terminal applications don't tend to misbehave as badly.
-Recent changes mitigate this, a tiny bit.
 Hitting ^L now clears and resets the window in case things are messy.
+Recent changes should fix the worst issues.

 2. Minimizing the Display window makes it disappear for good / very difficult